- Shop Zonya

 Halve it and you can have it!

-When faced with an assortment of yummy dips, gooey sweets, or irresistible fried treats, think, "Halve it and you can have it."
-This strategy works anytime, anywhere and will keep you from feeling deprived while halving the calories you would normally eat.
+When faced with an assortment of tempting treats, think, "Halve it and you can have it."
+This strategy works anytime, anywhere, and will keep you from feeling deprived while halving the calories you would normally eat.

 Avoid drinking all your calories